 History of Miami City

 Miami is one of Florida’s – and the World’s – most popular vacation spot.
-Offering something for everyone, Miami attracts visitors looking for warm weather, inviting water, soft sand beaches, and sizzling nightlife.
+Miami draws people who are searching for pleasant weather, welcoming water, soft sand beaches, and a hot nightlife.
 Miami is located on the Atlantic coast in southeastern Florida and the county seat of Miami-Dade County.
-The 42nd largest city proper in the United States, with a population of 413,892, it is the principal, central, and most populous city of the Miami metropolitan area, and the most populous metropolis in the Southeastern United States.
+With a population of 413,892, it is the primary, center, and most populous city of the Miami metropolitan region, as well as the most populous metropolis in the Southeastern United States.

-After Fidel Castro rose to power in Cuba in 1959, many wealthy Cubans sought refuge in Miami, further increasing the population.
-The city developed businesses and cultural amenities as part of the New South.
+Following Fidel Castro‘s ascent to power in Cuba in 1959, many wealthy Cubans sought refuge in Miami, significantly increasing the city’s population.
+The city grew businesses and cultural attractions as part of the New South.